Things to Do in Reno, Nevada’s “Biggest Little City”

 We took the area on foot, but there are bike paths here that would make for a great ride, too.

-A historical marker for the Jacob Davis Tailor Shop, one of the best things to do in Reno
+A historical marker for the Jacob Davis Tailor Shop in Reno

 There are all kinds of markers all over Reno that are a scavenger hunt of sorts for history buffs.
 We were on our way for some soup — I’ll get into that in a minute — when we noticed one for the Jacob Davis Tailor Shop.